spotify/luigi/doc/luigi_patterns.rst

             yield FooBarBazReport(self.date)

 This simple task will not do anything itself, but will invoke a bunch of other tasks.
-Per each invocation Luigi will perform as many of the pending jobs as possible (those which have all their dependencies present).
+Per each invocation, Luigi will perform as many of the pending jobs as possible (those which have all their dependencies present).

 You'll need to use :class:`~luigi.task.WrapperTask` for this instead of the usual Task class, because this job will not produce any output of its own, and as such needs a way to indicate when it's complete.
 This class is used for tasks that only wrap other tasks and that by definition are done if all their requirements exist.